 Become a Foster Parent

-In May, SC DSS reported there is still a need for more than 2,100 foster homes across SC.
+In May, SC DSS reported there is still a need for more than 2,100 foster families across SC.

 Learning more about foster care and how to become a foster parent is the first step to helping.
-Scroll to to complete an inquiry form and learn more.
+Submit an inquiry to let us know you are interested, and a SCYAP representative will contact you as soon as possible.

 When families are unable to provide acceptable care to their children, or if there is abuse, neglect or risk of harm present in the home, a child can be taken into state custody and placed in foster care.